 The designer shall determine the lighting requirements for all overhead signs.
-Only induction lighting fixtures shall be utilized for sign lighting unless otherwise specified.
 The sign lighting requirements shall be shown in the plans on the Guide Sign Worksheet for each sign.
 Sign lighting calculations shall be included in the Lighting Design Analysis Report.